YoussefSamy21/Web_Test_Automation_Framework/README.md

 ### 🧪 `Test Classes` Package

 - Contains all TestNG-based test classes
-- Tests are support parallel execution.
+- Tests support parallel execution.
 - These tests interact with POM classes only, keeping tests clean and focused on business behavior and assertions.

 ---